Planned Spending and Your Council Tax

 The amount of council tax you pay depends on how much the organisations above need to spend to deliver services in the area, and how much money they get from elsewhere.
 The amount you have to pay also depends on which valuation band your home is in.

-This year (2013/2014) Ribble Valley Borough Council's budget will see a freeze in council tax for the fourth year running.
+This year (2014/2015) Ribble Valley Borough Council's budget will see a freeze in council tax for the fifth year running.

 You can also download information about how each organisation uses their share of council tax: